catamphetamine/read-excel-file/README.md

 </details>

 <details>
 <summary>How to fix spreadsheet data before <code>schema</code> parsing.
-For example, <strong>how to ignore empty rows</strong>.</summary>
+For example, <strong>how to ignore irrelevant rows</strong>.</summary>

 #####

-Sometimes, a spreadsheet doesn't exactly have the structure required by this library's `schema` parsing feature: for example, it may be missing a header row, or contain some purely presentational / empty / "garbage" rows that should be removed.
+Sometimes, a spreadsheet doesn't exactly have the structure required by this library's `schema` parsing feature: for example, it may be missing a header row, or contain some purely presentational / irrelevant / "garbage" rows that should be removed.
 To fix that, one could pass an optional `transformData(data)` function that would modify the spreadsheet contents as required.

 ```js
 readXlsxFile(file, {